sematext/docs/docs/monitoring/custom-metrics.md

   anything that makes sense to you.
 It will be used as a prefix to all metrics in this line (so, full name of a metric `user.requests.count` is actually `appStats.user.requests.count`)
 - `token` - a token of your Sematext monitoring App
-- `os.host` and `region` - two tags used to describe these metrics.
-You can append more tags by appending them after `region=us` (tags have to be separated by a comma)
+- `os.host` and `service` - two tags used to describe these metrics.
+You can append more tags by appending them after `service=registration` (tags have to be separated by a comma)
 - `user.requests.count` and `user.requests.time` - two metrics.
 You can append more metrics, metrics should be comma separated.
 - `1628605794318000000` - the third and the final element of a metric line, measurement timestamp expressed in